GadirajuSanjayvarma/DenseDepth-and-Mask-Prediction/README.md

  ### Mask Calculation
  * So initially we have this transparent image with four channels while the extra channel is transparency channel
  * So our team looked upon the transparency channel and set the value 0 for pixel value 0 and pixel value 1 for value greater than 0
- * That gives good binary mask which is very good in quality of image.Even though it is not much useful to main assignment it is very       much helpful
+ * That gives good binary mask which is very good in quality of image.Even though it is not much useful to main assignment it is very much helpful to know how to produce the mask
  #### mask image of foreground
  ![transparent cow mask images](https://github.com/GadirajuSanjayvarma/S15/blob/master/masks.png)